lightshubh/SQL/README.md

 # SQL
-This is the Exercise and practice folder for SQL
+This is the Exercise, practice and project folder for SQL